ruchita0131/habit_tracker_app/README.md

 npm start

-The application will now be running and accessible at http://localhost:3000.
+The application will now be running and accessible at https://habittrackerapp-eight.vercel.app/

-3. Future Improvements
+3.Future Improvements
 AI-Powered Suggestions: Integrate an AI model to suggest new habits based on user priorities.

 Data Visualization: Add charts and a calendar view to visualize habit streaks and completion rates over time.